Applicant’s privacy notice and request for consent for the processing of personal data

 5.Modalities of the processing of personal data

-The processing of your personal data will take place in a lawful, proper and transparent manner, for specific, explicit and legitimate purposes, as well as by means of IT and paper instruments in compliance with the laws, regulations, measures, as applicable in particular in the area of processing of particular categories of personal data, pursuant to Art.
+The processing of your personal data will take place in a lawful, proper and transparent manner, for specific, explicit and legitimate purposes, as well as by means of IT and paper instruments in compliance with the laws, regulations, measures, as applicable, including those of the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) (hereinafter “AP”), in particular in the area of processing of particular categories of personal data, pursuant to Art.
 9 of the GDPR, in the employment relation.

 The personal data provided by you will not be subject to completely automated decision-making processes.